 Online disclaimer: Students who reside outside New Hampshire and plan to enroll in Granite State College certification programs are responsible for verifying that the program meets requirements for licensure for educator certification in their state.
 Some states may have additional requirements and different certification areas.
-A list of state licensing boards is provided for your convenience; state websites and requirements may change at any time.
+Visit Online Programs by State for details.

 We offer Initial and Additional Teacher Certifications, as well as Advanced Endorsements for Special Education Teachers.